joe-irving/RIPS/index.md

     Please consider donating some to help us support these brave people.
 Find out more about [how we spend the money](/donate).

-    Donations can be made to the Rebels in Prison Support bank account:
+    Donations can be made to the [Rebels in Prison Support crowdfunding campaign](https://www.crowdfunder.co.uk/p/rebelsinprisonsupport).

-    Account Name: RIPS

-    Sort Code: 08-90-66

-    Account Number: 09462487

     Please consider making a recurring monthly donation if you can.
 It will help us plan our activities effectively.
   button-select: ''